So, it is already one month into my trip and man, time is flying!

 The last ten days I have been living my dream of finally visiting Alaska and it has been incredible so far.
 I liked Anchorage although it is pretty much just a big city.
 I spent the three days there wandering the downtown, eating awesome food at Snow City Cafe and Humpy’s and taking a shuttle out to Flat top mountain for a hike with incredible views.

 It may have rained on my train ride down to the small seaside community of Seward but I loved it anyway.
-Luckily the weather cleared and the next three days I had perfect weather to explore the Kenai Fjords and the amazing animals that live there, hike above a glacier and go out for drinks with new friends from the hostel.
+Luckily the weather cleared and the next three days I had perfect weather to explore Kenai Fjords National Park and the amazing animals that live there, hike above a glacier and go out for drinks with new friends from the hostel.

 Seward was incredible but it was time to head up to my last stop of the month, and possibly the place I have been looking forward to seeing the most in Alaska: Denali National Park.